gnevercodes/CPU_Scheduling_algorithms_OSDesign/README.md

 - Gained hands-on experience simulating low-level OS mechanisms
 - Understood how CPU and memory scheduling impacts performance
-- Practiced software modularity, input handling, and evaluation pipelines
+- Practiced software modularity, input handling, and evaluation pipelines .
-- Leveraged C++ for systems programming and Python for analysis
+- Leveraged C++ for systems programming and Python for analysis and executed those in linux and google colab.

 ---